dekuNukem/duckyPad/getting_started.md

 ### Step 2: Preparing Scripts

-Now you can write some scripts inside the profile folders.
+Now you're ready to write some scripts inside the profile folders.
+The script used in this project is Duckyscript, [click here to read its usage](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript).

 Each key has its own script file, named like `key#_name.txt`, where `#` is the key number(top left is 1, bottom right is 15), and `name` is a short description of what that key does.